bhargavabm/Marvel-Task/README.md

 # Marvel-Task
 This repository contains all my Marvel tasks and projects.
+---

+## Task 01 -  3D Printing
+Objective: Understand the working of a 3D printer, check out the online resources.
+Understand what's an STL file, and then learn to slice it.
+Go through the SOP'S regarding the 3d printer.
+Learn about bed temperature, infill density and other printer settings.
+Finally get an STL file from the internet, and slice it and put it for print.

+Outcomes and Learnings:
+I explored the basic concepts of 3D printing and learned how it works, including understanding parameters such as bed temperature and materials like PLA.
+I used the Thingiverse website to download the model’s STL file.
+Then the Creality Slicer software was used to customize the STL file settings such as infill density, infill pattern, support structures (if required), and printing speed.

+After configuring the settings, the model was sliced, which converts the 3D model into multiple printable layers.
+The estimated printing time was_____ minutes.
+The printer used for this 3D printing process was the __________ .

+Finally, I successfully printed a Batman logo as my 3D printed model.

+---
 ## Task 02 - API
 Objective: Learn what an API is and how it works.
 Using any API of your choice, build a user interface (web app, mobile app, etc.) to make calls and display information.